 It’s January, which means you are probably well on your way to upholding those New Year’s resolutions that you made a few weeks ago.
 The start of a New Year is always a great time to start thinking about the future.
-Perhaps 2013 is the year you want to apply for a credit card, get married, start a family, or purchase a new home or car.
+Perhaps 2013 is the year you want to get married, start a family, or purchase a new home or car.
 While you don’t need a good credit score to get married or start a family, you’ll be much better off applying for a new credit card or purchasing a new home or automobile if you have a healthy credit score.
 Understanding credit reports isn’t always the easiest thing in the world, but there are some simple rules of thumb that you can adhere to that will boost your credit score.

 Five simple ways to increase your credit score